mcfatbeard57/Audio2Text/README.md

 # Audio2Text
-Audio to Text with label.
+Audio to Text with label

 ## Audio to Text with Speaker Identification - A FastAPI Project